Hexachlorobenzene: Usage

 Hexachlorobenzene was used in agriculture to control the fungus tilletia caries (common bunt of wheat).
 It is also effective on tilletia controversa, dwarf bunt.
 The compound was introduced in 1947, normally formulated as a seed dressing but is now banned in many countries.

+A minor industrial phloroglucinol synthesis nucleophilically substitutes hexachlorobenzene with alkoxides, followed by acidic workup.

+Environmental considerations

+HCB production peaked at around 100,000 tons per year in the late 1970's.
+Since then, usage has been declining steadily, with production of less than 90 tons per year by the mid 1990s.
+The half-life in soil is estimated to be 9 years.
+The mechanism of its toxicity and other adverse effects remain under study.